AsahiOw/Youtube-video-audio-download/README.md

 ## Known Issues
 - The Button in the watch view messes up with some videos' YouTube overflow components.
+- After some time, you will have to manually click the "If you are a robot button"

 ## Current Resolve
 - Press the "I" button 2 times or resize the window when you need additional options, other than that it should not affect your experience in any way.